d-wasserman/Complete_Street_Rule/Instructions.md

-These step by step instructions provide insight on how to integrate

 # Instructions
+These step by step instructions provide insight on how to open a new project or how to integrate the rule into your existing project.

+## Open Complete Street Rule Project

 To open and interact with this project, do the following:
 1. Click Clone or Download > Download Zip above to download the project zip file to your computer.